hugaped/MBNMAtime/cran-comments.md

 ## R CMD check results

-This is a resubmission, having only allowed vignette chunks to run if pandoc version >= 1.12.3 is installed
+This is a resubmission, having set further tests to run conditionally and reduced build time of vignette.

-There were no ERRORs or WARNINGs.

 There was 1 NOTE:

+### NOTEs

 * Checking Rd cross-references
   + Package unavailable to check Rd xrefs: ‘gemtc’ (gemtc package not in "Imports" in the DESCRIPTION, but it would only be needed for cross-referencing in the documentation of the package and so is not required for package functionality)